kgisl/cs8251/interview/CapGeminiNotes.md

    - Conditionals (very very easy )
    - Recursion Calls

-Finish all 20 challenges (PSEUDO code in C/C++) in http://j.mp/capGMCQ
+Finish all 20 challenges (PSEUDO code in C/C++)  - get invited to the REPL course and complete all the challenges.

 ## 2 Data Structures Review
    - Linked lists Searching